2010 Commonwealth Games: Participating Commonwealth Games Associations

 There were 71 participating nations at the 2010 Commonwealth Games.
 As Fiji was suspended from the Commonwealth, it was banned from participating in the Games.
 Rwanda fielded a team for the games for the first time after becoming a Commonwealth member in 2009.
 The numbers of athletes from each country is shown in brackets.

-Tokelau was initially expected to compete, but did not.

 Sports

 There were events in 21 disciplines across 17 sports for the 2010 Commonwealth Games.